ThakurSaad/tour-management-system/README.md

    - Get all the tours

-   -The client can select some specific fields for getting the information he needs as query.
+   - The client can select some specific fields for getting the information he needs as query.

    - Example: `/tours?fields=name,image`